There has never been any shortage of pioneering spirit and entrepreneurial flair in Scotland’s DNA.

-It was Britain’s first iron lung and it soon demonstrated its worth.
+It was the first iron lung and soon demonstrated its worth.

 Because, just four weeks after its construction, it was deployed to save the life of a 10-year-old boy, farmer’s son Charles Forbes from Whitehill of New Deer in Aberdeenshire, who was suffering from infantile paralysis, now known as polio.